veelenga/jira_report/README.md

 password=s3cr3t
 ```

-all those are optional and if not specified user will be asked to enter it from command line.
+You may pass all those options (or some of them) in command line mode.

 Period is set by two options `period_from` and `period_till`.
 Both options support [advanced jira searching](https://confluence.atlassian.com/display/JIRA/Advanced+Searching) and accept dates, jira functions, aliasing.
 For example: